guardian/frontend/docs/03-dev-howtos/05-interactives.md

 - for **interactive boot scripts**, enter the URL of the boot script
 - for **interactive embeds**, enter the URL of the embed HTML
 - for **interactive content atoms** enter the CAPI URL for the content atom

+## Interactive articles

+There is a special interactive article content type, which is similar to a normal article, but has less furniture.

+## Immersive articles

+Articles and Interactive Articles have an Immersive flag that is set in Composer.
+Immersive articles contain a minimal amount of furniture, and thus provide a relatively blank canvas for applying custom boot scripts.

+It is worth noting that while it is possible to include interactive embeds in an immersive article, it is not possible to include embeds in an immersive interactive article.

 ## Examples